Moodle Help & Support

 How to: navigate around a module page

-- Wherever you are in your Moodle module you can always get back to the front page by clicking the module name at the top of the screen in the navigation trail.
+- Wherever you are in your Moodle module you can always get back to the front page by clicking the module name (third one along) at the top of the screen in the navigation trail.

-- You can also get back to your My Home page where all your modules are listed, by clicking on My Home at the beginning of the trail or at the top of the Navigation block or on the HOME button (a house icon) at the very top left of the screen.
+- You can also get back to your Dashboard where all your modules are listed, by clicking on Dashboard at the beginning of the navigation trail or on the 'University logo' at the top left of the screen.

 Expand central column

-There is a new full screen toggle button that allows you to temporarily hide the side columns (blocks) and make the central column fill the screen.
+There is a 'Full screen' toggle button that allows you to temporarily hide the side columns (blocks) and make the central column fill the screen.
 This is especially useful when viewing embedded videos and SCORM packages.